 The Ph.D. in Learning and Teaching in STEM: Mathematics and Statistics Education concentration develops scholars who address issues related to the theory and practice of K-16 mathematics and/or statistics education.
 Students develop expertise in cutting-edge technology to bring about digital transformational approaches to learning, teaching, and assessment for a globally connected world.

-If you are interested in applying for this program area of study, please use the Apply Now button.
+If you are interested in applying for this program area of study, please use the Apply Now button. *We understand the hardships some students may experience, but we are unable to offer fee waivers

 Throughout this concentration, students will use, conduct and evaluate educational research at the highest level.
 Students may enter with a master’s degree in a variety of fields, such as: Mathematics, Applied Mathematics, Statistics, Mathematics Education, Instructional Technology, Educational Psychology, Elementary Education, or Curriculum and Instruction.
 Each of these degree programs gives students different strengths and knowledge in content, and teaching and learning issues.